cavai-research/Adonis-Queue/README.md

 ## Redis queue

-Redis queue users lightweight [BeeQueue](https://github.com/bee-queue/bee-queue) under the hood
+Redis queue uses lightweight [BeeQueue](https://github.com/bee-queue/bee-queue) under the hood

-Redis version is better for production, since it doesn't have the problems that memory queue have.
+Redis version is better for production, since it doesn't have the problems that memory queue has.
 Data is persisted in Redis and in case of application crashes or restarts it's not lost.

-Redis queue job processing is also ran as separate NodeJS instance, so any job can't block main application event loop and vice-versa
+Redis queue job processing is also ran as a separate NodeJS instance, so any job can't block the main application event loop and vice-versa

-Downside of this queue is slightly harder setup, since it requires Redis to be installed and slightly higher resource consumption.
+Downside of this queue is a slightly harder setup, since it requires Redis to be installed, and slightly higher resource consumption.
 There will be another instance of NodeJS and Redis also running, instead of just single NodeJS instance

 Default Redis queue configuration: